 - Check out: Best Travel Insurance for your trips

-Originally, the Route 66, as in many other US national roads, crossed the towns and cities and it used to turn on the main street, this is the case in Bristow.
-If we continue down Main Street to the north we’ll find Route 66.
-Easy this time !.
+Originally, Route 66, as in many other US national roads, crossed the towns and cities, and it used to turn on the main street; this is the case in Bristow.
+If we continue down Main Street to the north, we’ll find Route 66.
+Easy this time!

-The first is a path that was only included on Route 66 since 1926 until 1938 and is 1.6 miles long.
+The first is a path that was only included on Route 66 from 1926 until 1938 and is 1.6 miles long.
 Part of it is now private property and can’t be driven.
 But another part of it is still accessible.
-It is known as the “Tank Farm Loop”.
+It is known as the “Tank Farm Loop.”

-This is because in this stretch you will see lot of oil tanks on each side of the road.
-To avoid you trouble finding it, you can see where it is in this Google Maps link .
+This is because in this stretch you will see a lot of oil tanks on each side of the road.
+To avoid trouble finding it, you can see where it is in this Google Maps link.

 If you do not know it, you’ll skip it for sure!
-I leave also indicated this stretch of here which is a fraction of the original route that was operating from 1926-1965 in case you want to drive it.
+I also indicated this stretch of here, which is a fraction of the original route operating from 1926-1965 if you want to drive it.

 We go on Route 66 to Kellyville.
-In Kellyville you will find some rests of the original paved Route 66, especially between the streets Ruth St and Maple St. If they haven’t already removed it, at the entrance there’s a ruined bridge through which Route 66 passed through in the past.
+In Kellyville, you will find some rest of the original paved Route 66, especially between the streets Ruth St and Maple St. If they haven’t already removed it, at the entrance, there’s a ruined bridge through which Route 66 passed in the past.
 We keep going to Sapulpa.
 Sapulpa is a bit bigger than Kellyville.

-At Sapulpa again you have two possibilities, first you can take the section that was designed and was operative in 1926-1952, or you can go through the one that was operative from 1952 onwards.
-If you take the first, you must take a detour to the right that is just before a Phillips 66 gas station.
+At Sapulpa again, you have two possibilities.
+First, you can take the section that was designed and was operative in 1926-1952, or you can go through the one that was operative from 1952 onwards.
+If you take the first, you must take a detour to the right before a Phillips 66 gas station.

 Don’t forget to see the Rock Creek Bridge.
-Is an ancient bridge of Route 66 with steel structure and red brick pavement.
+It is an ancient bridge of Route 66 with a steel structure and red brick pavement.
 It is in the old section and was built in the 20s.

-In Sapulpa I would highlight some buildings of that times and The Frankhoma Pottery which is an ancient pottery that has been operating since the beginning of Route 66.
+In Sapulpa, I would highlight some buildings of that time and The Frankhoma Pottery, which is ancient pottery that has been operating since the beginning of Route 66.

 - Check Out: Hotels on Route 66

-In Tulsa we have a few things to see.
-The Blue Dome is at junction of “E 2nd Street” and “S. Elguin Street ” is a Gulf gas station that was built in 1926, was also an auto repair.
-In Tulsa you have The Blue Dome District with lots of businesses, buildings and referrals to Route 66.
+In Tulsa, we have a few things to see.
+The Blue Dome is at the junction of “E 2nd Street” and “S. Elgin Street ” is a Gulf gas station built in 1926, was also an auto repair.
+In Tulsa, you have The Blue Dome District with lots of businesses, buildings, and referrals to Route 66.

 What to see in Tulsa?

-- There is one point inside a circle on which you stand up, and speak in a normal voice, not loud.
-And the echo of your voice has much more strength and volume that the one you’ve talked to.
-But, outside circle nobody can hear anything, just you can hear yourself.
+- There is one point inside a circle on which you stand up and speak in a normal voice, not loud.
+And the echo of your voice has much more strength and volume than the one you’ve talked to.
+But, outside the circle, nobody can hear anything; you can hear yourself.

 - Golden Driller: 4145 E 21th Street.
 It is a statue of an oil worker about 23 meters high.